algosup/2024-2025-project-3-quickest-path-team-4/management/weeklyReports/week1.md

 4. **Planning/Deadlines**
     - We have fixed deadlines and created a schedule to ensure good coordination in the team using a Gantt Chart for deadlines and a RACI matrix for responsibility.

-Here is a graph representing the team's satisfaction for the first week.

 ## Extras

 1. **REST API**